Gretsch1963/streaming-03-rabbitmq/README.md

 Make sure you can see the .venv name in your terminal prompt before running this command.

-`python -m pip install -r requirements.txt`
+`python3 -m pip install -r requirements.txt`

 ## Task 4.
 Verify Setup